shahwan42/tearobot/README.md

 * see how it works
 * open an issue with the feature you want to add
 * open the project folder in your code editor (e.g VS Code)
-* to develop a new service:
+* to develop a new command/edit a current one:
-    - open `services` folder
+    - open `commands` folder
-    - create new file `your-service-name.py`
+    - create new file `your-command-name.py` OR open a current command file you want to update
     - add your code
     - import it in the main `tea.py` file
-    - follow the other services style (you should figure out this part from the code)
+    - follow the other command style (you should figure out this part from the code)
     - test if it's working on your test bot
-    - add the service to the list above
+    - add the command to the list above
     - make a pull request